Teaching Mobility for Academic Staff

 A1 Certificate for Business Trips Abroad

 For business trips to an EU country or to Iceland, Liechtenstein, Norway or Switzerland, the so-called A1 certificate is required.
-It serves as proof abroad that there is insurance coverage in Germany due to the employment.
-The A1 certificate is applied for by the personnel office after receipt of your application for a business trip from the health insurance company in the case of persons with statutory insurance, and from the German Federal Pension Fund (Deutsche Rentenversicherung Bund) in the case of persons with private insurance.
-The business trip may only be approved and started after the certificate has been issued.
-If the certificate is not issued, the trip cannot be approved.
-You will receive a printout of the certificate, which you must carry with you during the trip and present during inspections.
-In the event of a breach of the notification requirements, considerable fines are to be expected, which would have to be borne by the business traveler if the A1 certificate had not been applied for.
+This serves as proof abroad that you are covered by insurance in Germany on the basis of your employment.
+Once your application for a business trip has been received, the HR department will apply for this A1 certificate from your health insurance fund if you have statutory insurance, or from the German Federal Pension Insurance Fund if you have private insurance.
+The business trip may only be approved and undertaken once the certificate has been issued.
+If the certificate is not issued, the business trip cannot be approved.
+You will receive a printout of the certificate, which you must carry with you during the trip and present during checks.
+Failure to comply with the reporting requirements will result in substantial fines, which would have to be paid by the business traveller if the A1 certificate was not applied for.

-Due to the required A1 certificate, business trips to an EU country or to Iceland, Liechtenstein, Norway or Switzerland must be applied for at the personnel office four weeks before the start of the trip.
+Due to the requirement for an A1 certificate, business trips to an EU country or to Iceland, Liechtenstein, Norway or Switzerland must be applied for at the HR department four weeks before departure.